browserengineering/book/book/scheduling.md

-[^or-stall]: Or the main thread could force the compositor thread to do that work, but that's even worse, because forcing work on the compositor thread will make scrolling janky.
+[^or-stall]: Or the main thread could force the compositor thread to do that work, but that's even worse, because forcing work on the compositor thread will make scrolling janky unless you do even more work to avoid that somehow.

 [^servo]: The [Servo] rendering engine uses multiple threads to take advantage of parallelism in style and layout, but those steps still